cassiepearson/cassiepearson.github.io/content/posts/NIST_SP_800-37.md

 ---

-This NIST publication is very detailed and provides more than just the fundamentals for organizational risk management.
-More topics including supply chain risk management, security and privacy, authorization boundaries, and requirements and controls are covered.
-This summary is meant to provide a conceptual framework for the key ideas behind risk management as outlined by NIST.
+This publication provides more than just the fundamentals for organizational risk management.
+Topics including supply chain risk management, security and privacy, authorization boundaries, and requirements and controls are covered.
+I have only provided a conceptual framework for the key ideas behind risk management as outlined by NIST.
 In any security environment, an understanding of the conceptual framework for determining and addressing risk is critical.
-NIST RMF is by no means a one size fits all solution to risk management, but it provides a useful framework and highlights crucial ideas in the field.
-This NIST special publication can provide great benefit to any organization's information infrastructure and data security.
+NIST RMF is by no means a one size fits all solution to risk management, but it provides a framework and highlights crucial ideas in the field.
+This publication can provide great benefit to any organization's information infrastructure and data security.

 ## **Sources**